Thermodynamic nature of black holes in coexistence region

-which exactly confirms the result (\ref{ess}), and indicates that the ratio $\epsilon$ acts as an order parameter for any dimension $d$.
 Moreover, we also show the ratio $\epsilon$ as a function of $1-\tau$ in Fig. \ref{ptauepsion}.
 It is evident that, for the VdW fluid and charged AdS black holes with dimensions $d$ = 4 and 5, $\epsilon$ approaches zero as $(1-\tau)^{\frac{1}{2}}$.
-However, for large values of $d$, $\epsilon$ appears to increase linearly as $1-\tau$.
-Nevertheless, when one examines the behavior near $1-\tau$=0, the result of Eq. (\ref{spis}) will be precisely recovered.

 To summarize, the ratio $\epsilon$ that we have introduced can serve as an order parameter to characterize the small-large black hole phase transition.
-Sinificantly, the coexistence curves for both the VdW fluid and $d$-dimensional charged AdS black holes can be analytically obtained in parameterized forms.
+Significantly, the coexistence curves for both the VdW fluid and $d$-dimensional charged AdS black holes can be analytically obtained in parameterized forms.
 In the following sections, we shall demonstrate that this ratio can also serve as a parameter for characterizing the black hole state within the coexistence region.